Health science jobs in the Military specialize in the study of human well-being.

 Dental hygienists and assistants have many responsibilities, including teeth cleaning, examining patients for signs of oral diseases such as gingivitis, and providing other preventive dental care.
 They also educate patients on ways to improve and maintain good oral health and perform other miscellaneous tasks, such as equipment maintenance and supplies inventory.

 Military dentists take care of the dental needs of service members and their families.
-They are typically responsible for educating patients on oral hygiene, examining teeth and diagnosing patients' dental conditions by using tools such as x-rays, assessing treatment options, and agreeing on treatment plans with patients.
+They are typically responsible for educating patients on oral hygiene, examining teeth and diagnosing patients' dental conditions by using tools such as x-rays.
+They also assess treatment options and agree on treatment plans with patients.
 They may practice general dentistry or work in one of several specialties.

 Dietitians are experts in human nutrition and the regulation of diet.
 In the Military, they are responsible for managing medical food service facilities, identifying nutrition problems, developing diet plans, and counseling patients on special diet modifications.